Martin Luther King Jr. National Historical Park: Visitor center

 The visitor center at 450 Auburn Avenue was built in 1996 and features the multimedia exhibit Courage To Lead, which follows the parallel paths of King and the civil rights movement.
 Visitors can also walk down a stylized "Freedom Road".
 The Children of Courage exhibit, geared towards children, tells the story of the children of the civil rights movement with a challenge to our youth today.
 Video programs are presented on a continuing basis and there is a staffed information desk.

-Gandhi Promenade
+Gandhi statue

-The statue of Mohandas Gandhi was donated by the Indian Council for Cultural Relations, India, in collaboration with the National Federation of Indian American Associations and the Embassy of India to the United States.
-The inscribed bronze plaque reads:

-Nonviolence, to be a potent force, must begin with the mind.
-Nonviolence of the mere body without the cooperation of the mind is nonviolence of the weak of the cowardly, and has, therefore, no potency.
-It is a degrading performance.
-If we bear malice and hatred in our bosoms and pretend not to retaliate, it must recoil upon us and lead to our destruction.